 Learn about internship and job recruiting at Princeton

 It may seem early, but many organizations begin recruiting for their summer internships and full-time positions in the beginning of the fall semester.
 While some industries don't begin recruiting until later in the academic year, fall is the busiest period.
-Below are a few tips and answers to common questions about fall recruiting.
+Below are a few tips and answers to common questions about recruiting.
 If you have any additional questions or want some assistance in developing a plan customized for you, make an appointment with one of our advisers.

 Frequently asked questions about recruiting